 - Clean the tenderloin removing the white membrane.
 Season well.

-- In a large skillet over high-heat heat one tablespoon olive oil.
+- Over high heat, one tablespoon of olive oil is in a large skillet.
 Sear the loin on all four sides, 2 minutes per side.

 - Place the seared meat on a baking sheet covered with foil and bake for 12-15 minutes or until the pork reaches an internal temperature between 145-160F.
-Remove from the oven and let stand 10 minutes before cutting.
+Remove from the oven and let stand for 10 minutes before cutting.